-Although the PhysX Shape Collider is similar to the PhysX Collider component, you might want to use the PhysX Shape Collider instead in these scenarios:
+Although the PhysX Shape Collider is similar to the PhysX Primitive Collider component, you might prefer to use the PhysX Shape Collider in these scenarios:

 - The shape information defined by the Shape component is used elsewhere in code or script.
-For example, the shape defines another volume, such as an audio volume or fog volume, and you want to keep the collider geometry and volume synchronized.
+For example, the shape defines another volume, such as an audio volume, and you want to keep the collider geometry and volume synchronized.

-The PhysX Shape Collider component has some limitations compared to the PhysX Collider component:
+The PhysX Shape Collider component has some limitations compared to the PhysX Primitive Collider component:

 - The position and rotation of the PhysX Shape Collider component can’t be offset relative to the entity position.

-The Polygon Prism Shape is automatically subdivided into convex portions, which means that polygon prisms can be used with dynamic rigid bodies or as triggers in PhysX.
+The Polygon Prism Shape is automatically subdivided into convex portions, which means that polygon prisms can be used with dynamic rigid bodies or as triggers in PhysX simulations.
 The subdivision is automatically updated if the vertices of the polygon prism are modified.

-If the vertices are modified so that the polygon prism is no longer a simple polygon, for example, if the polygon prism is self-intersecting, it isn’t possible to subdivide the polygon prism into convex pieces.
-An error will display in the Editor Console, as shown in the following example.
+If the vertices are modified so that the polygon prism is no longer a simple polygon, it isn’t possible to subdivide the polygon prism into convex pieces.
+If the polygon prism can’t be subdivided into convex pieces, an error will display in the O3DE Editor Console, as shown in the following example.

 Triggers allow colliders to perform efficient overlap tests.
-Colliders marked as triggers won’t have forces applied when they intersect with another collider.
+Colliders marked as triggers won’t be affected by forces when they intersect with another collider.
 This is useful for detecting when something enters a certain area or when two objects overlap.
 Use Lua or Script Canvas to detect overlap.

 Note:Because triggers don’t perform contact resolution, the contact points between a trigger and another collider aren’t available.
-Trigger Area components are legacy components and cannot be used with PhysX Shape Collider.
+Triangle meshes and Quad Shapes are not supported as triggers.